Dealing with a Loved One's Estate: A Step-by-Step Guide | NAFD Funeral Directory

 You may also be able to use the Tell Us Once service, which notifies multiple government departments — including HMRC, the DWP, DVLA and the Passport Office — of the death in a single step.
 Ask the registrar about this service.

-Step 2: Locate and Validate the Will
+Step 2: How to Find and Validate the Will After Someone Dies

 The next critical step is finding out whether the deceased left a valid will.
 Check obvious places first: a home filing cabinet, a safe, with their solicitor, or at their bank.
 You can also search the National Will Register (Certainty) or the Probate Registry's online will search tool.